Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 transient model we calculate the difference between the monthly and weekly high frequency data (`see target readme for more details <../targets_and_sensitive_sites/README.rst>`_). and the mean of the full dataset.
 The results are shown in the figure below, but there were obvious local minimums in the RMSE at 200 and 365 days from January 1 or approximately start of January and mid July.
-We chose a start date of 2015-07-18 as this will minimize the variability in heads associated with the irrigation season.
+We chose a start date of in mid July (2015-07-18) as this will minimize the variability in heads associated with the irrigation season.

 .. figure:: ../optimisation/pre_optimisation_plots_png/determine_opt_period/monthy_weekly_delta_to_mean_all.png
     :height: 650 px